About Basilica Cistern

 - Taxi: transportation to cistern is not recommended due to the difficulty

-Opening Hours of Basilica Cistern
+Basilica Cistern Hours

 - Duration of Visit: 30 mins to 1 hour